 October 24-25, 2020

-This work could not be done without the help of people like Vicki Gist and generous donors, who have enabled the Serpentine Society to award tens of thousands of dollars to enrolled students.
-If you would like to support the Serpentine Society, whether in the scholarships and grants we award, professorship funding, student and community event funding, or alumni programming you can do so by clicking here.
+This work could not be done without the help of our generous donors, who have enabled the Serpentine Society to award nearly $200,000 to enrolled students in the past year alone.
+If you would like to support the Serpentine Society, whether in the scholarships and grants we award, professorship funding, student and community event funding, or alumni programming, you can do so by clicking here.
 Thank you for supporting progress on LGBTQ+ issues at the University of Virginia.

-We look forward to seeing you in person next year!
+Thank you, and we look forward to seeing you in person next year!